U.S. FV-38 Panther II VSTOL Fighter:

 Rate of Fire: Ordnance is dropped or fired one at a time or in volleys of two to thirty two but must be the same size (light, medium, or heavy) and style of ordnance (all missiles or bombs in a volley.)

 Payload: 16 short range missile or light bombs, 8 medium range missiles or medium bombs, or 4 long range missile or heavy bomb.
-Ordnance can be mixed and torpedoes and depth charges may be carried as well as missiles and bombs.
+Ordnance can be mixed and torpedoes and depth charges may be carried as well as missiles and bombs. - Wing Hard Points (4): The Panther has four external hard

-1. Bombs and Missiles: The only restriction is that a hard point must carry all the same type of missiles or bombs.
-Both unguided and guided bombs can be carried.
+must carry all the same type of missiles or bombs.
+Both unguided and guided

 Maximum Effective Range: Varies by missile type for missile and varies by altitude bombs are dropped at (See revised bomb and missile tables for details.)